Peru’s president grants medical pardon for jailed Fujimori

 LIMA, Peru (AP) — Peru’s president announced Sunday night that he granted a medical pardon to jailed former strongman Alberto Fujimori, who was serving a 25-year sentence for human rights abuses, corruption and the sanctioning of death squads.

-President Pedro Pablo Kuczynski released a statement saying he decided to free Fujimori for “humanitarian reasons.”
+President Pedro Pablo Kuczynski released a statement saying he decided to free Fujimori for “humanitarian reasons,” saying doctors had determined that the ex-leader suffers from incurable and degenerative problems.

 The 79-year-old Fujimori, who governed from 1990 to 2000, is a polarizing figure in Peru.
-Some Peruvians laud him for defeating the Maoist Shining Path guerrilla movement, while others loathe him for human rights violations carried out under his government.
+Some Peruvians laud him for defeating the Maoist Shining Path guerrilla movement, while others loathe him for human rights violations carried out under his government and some human rights groups quickly criticized the pardon.

 His daughter, Keiko Fujimori, narrowly lost Peru’s last presidential election to Kuczynski, and her party dominates congress.
 Her party mounted an attempt this month to oust Kuczynski over business ties to the Brazilian construction company Odebrecht, which is at the center of a huge Latin American corruption scandal, but the president survived the impeachment vote late Thursday.